🏆 FFLSH since 2013 🏫 7,700 meals daily in 50 primaries, 41 early years settings and 1 secondary

 By using Food for Life Served Here (FFLSH), North Ayrshire Council is making a concerted effort to serve food which is good for pupils’ health, good for the planet, and good for the council’s purse.
-The catering units within its 50 primary schools, 15 early years settings, and Arran High School are making 6,200 Gold FFLSH meals a day, and have been doing this since 2013.
+The catering units within its 50 primary schools, 41 early years settings, and Arran High School are making 7,700 Gold FFLSH meals a day, and the Council has held the award since 2013.

 It has cut food waste and food miles, and encouraged everyone – growers, suppliers, buyers, caterers, pupils, teachers and parents – to improve how people in North Ayrshire eat, farm and safeguard the natural world.